 Is this applicant a person with a disability?
 Yes No

-(i.e., documentation of a mental health, medical, substance-abuse, cognitive, or other type of disability is present in the applicant file or the disability is obvious (i.e. blind, deaf).
+(i.e., documentation of a mental health, medical, substance-abuse, cognitive, or other type of disability is present in the applicant file or the disability is obvious (i.e., blind, deaf).

 If no, please skip to # 6.
 If yes, convene the reasonable accommodation committee (RAC) along with the applicant and list below any accommodations and/ or modifications discussed with the applicant that could either remove or reduce the direct threat.